-Use the Preview Tool to unit test or perform end-to-end testing with your inventory feeds and fulfillment action endpoint.
 Run the Automated Integration Test Tool to test your Checkout and Submit Order actions with different test conditions and edge cases.

 - After we review the test orders and approve the test traffic, you're ready to launch.
 We look for less than a 5% error rate for all integration touch points: inventory, checkout, order submission, and async order updates.
 For more details, see Launch readiness checklist.

 - For more information on launch success criteria, refer to Launch readiness checklist.